 Why people love it: Because Omegle offers a unique, random experience, it’s able to differentiate itself from other chat apps to keep things interesting.
 In a world where we’re all craving something new, Omegle looks attractive on the surface.

 Why it’s dangerous: Is Omegle dangerous?
 Some say yes, especially because you never know who is going to be on the other end.
 And many parents report that the app contains tons of live nudity.
 The app comes with a warning that no one under 18 should use it without parental supervision, but those warnings are likely to go unheeded by curious kids.
+As a result, Omegle becomes the number one child predators app.

 What it does: WhatsApp lets users on any mobile device chat with friends on other devices.
 That means if you have an iPhone, you can chat in real-time with users on Android.
 And all you need is their phone number to get the conversation going.